ChristianPRO1982/lyrics-slide-show/docs/app_main/functional_requirements.md

 - redirect to the mock authentication endpoint when `AUTH_MODE=mock` and `start=1`,
 - redirect to the Keycloak authorization URL when `AUTH_MODE=keycloak` and `start=1`,
 - redirect back to the homepage with an error message when the auth mode is unsupported,
-- redirect back to the homepage with an error message when Keycloak configuration is incomplete.
+- redirect back to the homepage with an error message when Keycloak configuration is incomplete,
+- reuse the shared `connexion.html` template in `page_mode=login`.

 ### Callback Flow